loris1978/gh-copilot-demo/album-viewer/README.md

 ## Features in Detail

+### Multi-Language Support
+- Language selector in the header
+- Support for English, French, and German
+- Instant language switching without page reload
+- Language preference persisted in localStorage
+- Comprehensive test coverage for translations

 ### Album Cards
 Each album is displayed in a card with:
 - Album cover image
 - Title and artist information
 - Price display
 - Hover effects with play button overlay
-- Add to Cart and Preview buttons
+- Localized Add to Cart and Preview buttons

 ### Responsive Design
 The app adapts to different screen sizes: